Frequently asked questions.

 Do you only work the exact hours listed on your services page?

-Do you only work in the cities listed below?
+Do you only work in the cities listed below in your website footer?

 I work throughout the entire Bay Area; however, cities beyond those listed will incur a travel fee per shift based on distance.